BellaMrx/HTML_Guide/README.md

    - Complex HTML documents contain a lot of nesting.
    - It is important to avoid incorrect nesting, otherwise the web page can be displayed incorrectly and it becomes very confusing.

- * Some HTML elements are standalone tags (void tags) that have no content e.g. \<br> (which creates a line break), but this should not be abused, to increase the spacing between lines use CSS.
+ * Some HTML elements are standalone tags (void tags) that have no content e.g. **\<br>** (which creates a line break), but this should not be abused, to increase the spacing between lines use CSS.

  * HTML elements can contain additional attributes (properties).
 These can be used to specify additional information about an element.
 Attributes can be used only with start tags.
    - see example folders --> *2_StructureOfaHTMLdocument/Part_3/index.html*
    - with the attribute **lang="en"** you specify the language that will be used
    - the **a** element defines a hyperlink to another page, at **href** you specify the URL to navigate to
 	 - the standalone tag **\<img>** can be used to display images, **src** specifies the location of the image, alt specifies the alternative text if the image cannot be displayed

+  * There is the possibility to leave comments within the HTML document, these are helpful to understand the code later, if you forget something.
+Comments are not visible on the web page in the browser but in the source code, which everyone can see.
+	 - this is how a comment is created, everything between the characters is the comment and is not visible on the web page:
+   > \<!-- "Kommentar" -->